History, culture, architecture and produce, too – Santa Barbara has it all and there’s nowhere better to see these sights than on this downtown ride.

 Whatever season you’re visiting you’ll find this landmark worth a long visit.
 Take the 2pm daily docent guided tour and visit the clock room just below the observatory level where all of Santa Barbara unfolds below.

-Start at the Dolphins Fountain at the foot of Stearns Wharf, pedal up State Street past the AMTRAK Station, under the freeway and as you emerge on the other side turn right on Haley Street then left on Santa Barbara St. and you’ll pass architect Jeff Shelton‘s signature creation, Vera Cruz.
+Start at the Dolphin Fountain at the foot of Stearns Wharf, pedal up State Street past the AMTRAK Station, under the freeway and as you emerge on the other side turn right on Haley Street then left on Santa Barbara St. and you’ll pass architect Jeff Shelton‘s signature creation, Vera Cruz.

-Along this route you’ll pass by the Santa Barbara Historical Museum, Handlebar Coffee, The Santa Barbara Courthouse, the Santa Barbara Museum of Art, The Arlington Theatre, The Mission, The Natural History Museum, The Alice Keck Park and Memorial Gardens, then last stop at Restaurant Row, Victoria at State Street in the shadow of The Arlington Theatre.
+Along this route you’ll pass by the Santa Barbara Historical Museum, Handlebar Coffee, The Santa Barbara Courthouse, the Santa Barbara Museum of Art, The Mission, The Natural History Museum, The Alice Keck Park and Memorial Gardens, then last stop at Restaurant Row, Victoria at State Street in the shadow of The Arlington Theatre.